 The main focus is growing an audience you can later sell to, in whatever way works for you—digital products, physical products, services, anything.

 Yes, join the Facebook Group and search #moolahwin.

 When is Grow Your Audience open?

-Update: It is now open all the time (evergreen).
+It used to be open twice a year.
+Now it’s open all the time (evergreen).

 How much does it cost?